douglasgreen/outlines/computing/software_architecture/software_architecture.md

 #### Architectural Views and Perspectives

 -   Logical View: Focuses on the functionality the system provides to end-users.
 It abstracts the system into key elements in terms of their responsibilities and interactions.
--   Development View: Shows the system from a programmer\'s perspective and is concerned with software management.
+-   Development View: Shows the system from a programmer's perspective and is concerned with software management.
 This view includes aspects like software layers, subsystems, and modules.
 -   Process View: Deals with the dynamic aspects of the system, explains the system processes and how they communicate, and focuses on the runtime behavior of the system.
--   Physical View: Also known as the deployment view, it describes the system from a system engineer\'s perspective.
+-   Physical View: Also known as the deployment view, it describes the system from a system engineer's perspective.
 It focuses on the topology of software components on the physical layer, including hardware.
 -   Scenarios: Used to illustrate architecture through use cases, showing how various elements of the system interact with each other and with users.

 #### Tools and Techniques for Effective Documentation

--   Modeling Tools: Tools like Unified Modeling Language (UML) provide a standard way to visualize the system\'s architectural blueprints, including aspects like system components, user actions, and their interactions.
+-   Modeling Tools: Tools like Unified Modeling Language (UML) provide a standard way to visualize the system's architectural blueprints, including aspects like system components, user actions, and their interactions.
--   Documentation Templates: Standardized templates like the \"4+1\" architectural view model can guide the documentation process, ensuring all important aspects are covered.
+-   Documentation Templates: Standardized templates like the "4+1" architectural view model can guide the documentation process, ensuring all important aspects are covered.
 -   Version Control Systems: Used to keep track of changes in documentation, especially useful in teams and large projects.
 -   Collaborative Platforms: Tools like Confluence or Wiki systems enable collaborative editing and sharing of documentation, making it more accessible and easier to maintain.
 -   Automated Documentation Tools: Some tools can automatically generate parts of the documentation from the source code, although they should be complemented with manual documentation for comprehensive coverage.